melihakpinar/PyHondt/README.md

 # PyHondt
-Python script that calculates the number of seats according to the D'Hondt method.
+Simple Python script that calculates the number of seats according to the D'Hondt method.

 <br>